IKyriazis/ikyriazis.github.io/_posts/2020-07-29-dbo3-field-guide.md

 Once the package is put through one of those chutes, another conveyor belt takes it to its aisle.
 From there, it goes down another conveyor belt like the one pictured below.
-This is the CD aisle.
+This is the CD cluster.

 ![Topview](/assets/images/fieldguide/topview.jpg)